-- A broadband internet connection - Windows 7 or Mac OS Mavericks or newer operating system are preferred - Google Chrome or Mozilla Firefox web browser

-Note: lecture videos are not compatible with Internet Explorer or Edge - VLC Viewer video player (click on link to download)
+- A broadband internet connection - Windows 7 or Mac OS Mavericks or newer operating system are preferred - Google Chrome or Mozilla Firefox web browser - Note: lecture videos are not compatible with Internet Explorer or Edge - VLC Viewer video player (click on link to download)

-Software: We will use many software packages including JMP, SAS, Tableau and R extensively in this course.
-We may also use some other software SAS Visual Analytics as needed.
+Software: We will primarily use JMP part of SAS) extensively in this course.
+We may also use some other software as needed.
 To start with, please download and install the JMP 13) software on your personal PC/laptop from OSU's IT site (https://app.it.okstate.edu/sdc/).
-More options for other software will be announced as the class progresses.

-Exercises (Individual): Because of the emphasis on "hands-on learning" in this course, you will be asked work on several exercises and at least 1 mini case.
+Exercises (Individual): Because of the emphasis on "hands-on learning" in this course, you will be asked work on several exercises and at least 1 case.
 These exercises/mini case will reinforce the concepts covered in the video lectures and demonstrations.
 The exercises will count for 450 points.
-The mini case will count for 100 points.
-You must submit your solution to these exercises on time via the appropriate drop boxes in the Brightspace site.
-For mini case, you will be asked to turn-in your Powerpoint slides and present it via one of the live lab sessions.
-You must let faculty know, at least 2 weeks in advance, which week of lab you want to present the mini case.
-Faculty may deny your choice of the mini case to present if too many students select the same week to present.
-In that case, two students will be assigned as first-come-first-serve basis.
+The case will count for 100 points.
+For case, you have a choice.
+You may do a mini case as an individual and turn in your case report for grading.
+Or, you may do a large case as a group of 3 students.
+If you do the large case, you will be asked to turn-in your Powerpoint slides and present your analyses via one of the live lab sessions.
+You must let the faculty know at least 2 weeks in advance which week of lab you want to present the large case.
+All group members should be present during the lab session for the presentation.